s3gf4u17/ros2_lidar_georeference/README.md

 ## Improvements that can be made

 - Add package to the default Leo Rover ROS2 workspace.
 This will enable ros2_lidar_georeference message, service and action definitions at startup.
 Then, second Rosbridge on 9091 can be dropped as the default Rosbridge instance will be sufficient for ros_lidar_georeference package.
+- Upload .las files to AWS for additional, compute intensive, processing.